benhartig/temp/infrastructure/README.md

 ## :mag: Misc AWS Resources Deployed

-The following are resources created manually and aren't part of any stacks.
+The following are resources created manually, aren't deployed from this infrastructure repo or aren't part of any stacks.

+> ### va-legacy-legacy-20231221919

+This stack hosts the legacy verificationacademy.com 1.0 site and solr search.

 ## :speech_balloon: Notes